Textualize/textual/docs/blog/posts/looking-for-help.md

 friend's door to see if they're in.
 If they're not in, you might leave them a note, which is sort of like going to...

+!!! note

+    As a slight aside here: sometimes people will pop up in Discord, ask a question about something that turns out looking like a bug, and that's the last we hear of it.
+Please, please, **please**, if this happens, the most helpful thing you can do is go raise an issue for us.
+It'll help us to keep track of problems, it'll help get your problem fixed, it'll mean everyone benefits.

 ### GitHub

 On the other hand, if you have a question or need some help or something